Tel : (+33) 4 94 63 18 08

 * * *

-Unique in the extent of what it changed in the world of painting, Gustav Klimt is one of the main figures of Modern Art.
+The golden period of Klimt, marked by works like The Kiss, is considered the peak of his ornamental art.
+Unique in the scale of what he changed in the world of painting, Gustav Klimt is one of the main figures of Modern Art.

-Two films are about the artist and his work: Klimt by Raul Ruiz in 2005 and Woman in Gold by Simon Curtis in 2015.
+Two films talk about the artist and his work: Klimt by Raul Ruiz in 2005 and Woman in Gold by Simon Curtis in 2015.

 Gustav KLIMT was born in 1862 in the outskirts of Vienna, Austria.